 In addition, if you’re in the business of selling goods and services, then you can extract even greater efficiency by using a CMS that integrates with email & marketing software, such as Shopify.

 Doing this means that you can utilize the most up-to-date technology available to you to deliver a service that is as easy to digest as possible, in exactly the same way that songwriters take advantage of the latest recording technology to produce their winning songs.

 While not all artists write biographical songs, most hits remain honest about the message they convey to their listeners.

 Take Justin Bieber’s Love Yourself.
 Ahead of the release of the song, Bieber announced that Ed Sheeran had written the song for him.

 That didn’t mean fans couldn’t buy into the message Bieber conveyed, but it meant the Canadian pop star kept his authenticity.
 And what of Love Yourself?
 It’s Spotify’s 7th most streamed song of all time, with just under 1 billion streams and counting.

 Your email marketing must also be honest about the message conveyed.
 Don’t give your readers unsubstantiated facts, entice them with headline-grabbing offers that are a mirage, or claim your product is something that it’s not.

 Use your email marketing to sell the unique benefits of your brand and goods in a way that rings true and sincere.
 You may also want to extend your email efforts and create a lifestyle community.

 If you are able to poke fun at the insincerity found in other brands’ marketing then you could even win yourself some fans, as in the case of Scandinavian bank Nordnet.

 Writing a winning song takes time, effort, and more than a little luck.
-While email marketing also requires you to put in the hours and the hard work, you can make your own luck by taking the lessons of this article and putting them into practice.
+While email marketing also requires you to put in the hours and the hard work, you can make your own luck by taking the lessons from this article and putting them into practice.
 Do that and you’ll have a winning campaign.